Xoconoch/librespot-spotizerr/README.md

 ## About The Project

-This project is to further add more features for the spotizerr project, forked from [librespot-python](https://github.com/Xoconoch/librespot-spotizerr)
+This project is to further add more features for the Spotizerr project, forked from [librespot-python](https://github.com/kokarare1212/librespot-python)

 ## Getting Started